jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/docs/building-from-source.md

 ### Cross-compiling the toolchain for Windows

-The LLVM Embedded Toolchain for Arm can be cross-compiled to run on Windows.
+The Arm Toolchain for Embedded can be cross-compiled to run on Windows.
 The compilation itself still happens on Linux.
 In addition to the prerequisites mentioned in the [Installing prerequisites](#installing-prerequisites) section you will also need a Mingw-w64 toolchain based on GCC 7.1.0 or above installed.